ffrancam/assignment2_rt_part1/README.md

 ## **Getting Started**

 ### 1. Install ROS
-In order to run the project, ROS and turtlesim package must be installed.
+In order to run the project, ROS must be installed.

 ### 2. Clone the repository
 Clone the repository into the src folder of your ROS workspace: